 So, Why Do I Hate Mimosa Now?

-There are two reasons why I think mimosas are a tree you should never buy.
+There are two reasons why I think you should never buy mimosa trees.
 First, like most all fast-growing trees, mimosa is notoriously short-lived, subject to many pests, and will die on you in a heartbeat.
 When people ask me the best way to get rid of a mimosa, I tell them to make it the focal point of their landscape and it will be gone momentarily.

 Second, after the flowers fade, the tree grows hundreds of 6-inch long, bean-like, brown seedpods which hang from every branch.
 The seedpods persist all winter, even after the tree has dropped its leaves.
 Few trees look as ugly or more forlorn.